 John Hubbard was an American-born abstract impressionist painter who worked in Britain.

-Born in Connecticut, Hubbard was the son of a lawyer.
+Born in Connecticut on 26 February, Hubbard was the son of a lawyer.
 His family spent much of their time at their small farm in the countryside.
 Hubbard read English at Harvard University and, after graduating, completed three years of military service in Japan during the Korean War.
 On his return to the USA in 1956, Hubbard studied at the Art Students League of New York and with the hugely influential Abstract Expressionist painter Hans Hoffman.
 Other students of Hofmann include Lee Krasner, Helen Frankenthaler, Robert De Niro Sr., the designer Ray Eames and, briefly, Jackson Pollock.
 After finishing his education, Hubbard then moved to Rome, spending time travelling and painting throughout Italy and wider Europe.
 In 1961, Hubbard married and settled near Bridport in Dorset.

 The artist had first visited England in 1958 and, like many others involved in the 'Ab-Ex' movement of New York, travelled to the popular artist’s colony of St Ives, where he met the painter Peter Lanyon.
 From this point on, Hubbard concentrated on a kind of landscape painting which goes beyond the depiction of appearance, alluding to natural forms and the rhythms of growing while recreating the experience of a particular place.
 In Dorset, the artist’s interests in East Asian painting and philosophy and early influences such as De Kooning, Rothko and Mark Tobey were applied to his contemplation of the natural world.